Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 This isn’t “bad behavior.”

-It’s a dog whose system is overloaded in that moment and struggling to handle one more thing.
+It’s a dog whose system is overloaded in that moment and trying to handle one more thing.

 In this clip, Fitz and I are working in the front yard when another dog walks by.